To find the right funding for startups, it's important to do complete research and compare different options.

 One excellent option is to apply for a Camino Financial loan.

 Our loan is an excellent alternative for smaller businesses just starting and don't have the history or means of other more well-established companies.
 You can also use it if you're just planning to open a business.

-To qualify, you just need to be current with your outstanding debt, have at least $1,500 in monthly income, and have a bank account that’s been active for at least six months.
+To qualify, you just need to be current with your outstanding debt, have at least $2,500 in monthly income, and have a bank account that's been active for at least 9 months and a business operating for at least 12 months.